domainmod/domainmod/README.md

 ## About
 DomainMOD is an open source application written in PHP & MySQL used to manage your domains and other internet assets in a central location.
-DomainMOD also includes a fully functional Data Warehouse framework that allows you to import your web server data so that you can view, export, and report on your live data.
+DomainMOD also includes a Data Warehouse framework that allows you to import your web server data so that you can view, export, and report on your live data.
 Currently the Data Warehouse only supports web servers running WHM/cPanel, but further support will be added in the future.

 ## Live Demo